 Amanda Rose Riley has a special way of cutting through the noise of everyday life with her music.

-Guided by a career-defining persistence, determination, and an appetite for making her dreams her reality, the New Jersey-born-and-bred artist has spent the last few years showing the world what she has to offer, creating eclectic acoustic songs and playing numerous shows and open mics throughout NJ, NYC, and England.
+Guided by a career-defining persistence, determination, and an appetite for making her dreams her reality, the New Jersey-born-and-bred artist has spent the last few years showing the world what she has to offer, creating eclectic acoustic songs and performing primarily in NJ, NYC, and England, her second home.

 Armed with her guitar and the desire to touch the lives of her listeners through her songs, Amanda has just released a full-bodied new album, her first in studio.
 Through these lyrics and melodies, she hopes to speak to her audience in a similar way as how her favorite artists have influenced her.
 “The idea of making people feel something and having a positive impact on them is the number one motivation that keeps me going,” she says.
 “Honestly when I daydream about ‘success,’ instead of picturing money and huge gigs, I’m always imagining the connections I will have with people.
 I see how much my favorite songwriters have inspired me and the people I know in so many ways: listening to those songs is cathartic, we get the words tattooed on us… it changes our lives.
 I think seeing and experiencing that kind of power that a song can have is what inspired me to make music the most, out of everything.”